stav/wgrep/README.md

 ## Usage example

-Let's try to find the string "grep" from the repository website on GitHub:
+Let's try to find the string "stav" from the repository website on GitHub:

 	$ wgrep stav https://github.com/stav/wgrep